-What is the expertise of staff to support children and young people with SEN and how do we continue to train them.
+What is the expertise of staff to support children and young people with SEND and how do we continue to train them.
 How do we secure specialist expertise?

 Staff are encouraged to continue to train as part of their own appraisals, and we regularly undertake in house training on specific issues such as ASD.
 One of our Teaching Assistants has just completed Elklan speech and language training.

-As part of our BeST liaison meetings we run termly training for all staff on different aspects of SEN Practice.
+As part of our BEST liaison meetings we run training for all staff on different aspects of SEND Practice.